-Should the net electricity efficiency (in the above formula) be negative the interpretation is that not enough electricity is produced from the heat source to support its own need of input power.
+Should the net electricity efficiency (in the above formula) be negative the interpretation is that not enough electricity is produced from the heat source to support its own need for input power.

 Figure 3.
 Heat Source Utility Map

 Power Elasticity is the concept associated with the response time of the power output and can also be a limiting factor depending on applications.
-For instance a car need a short response time for sudden power changes such as single digit seconds, i.e. ~1 s, while heating applications for instance easily can handle response times ~10 000 s due to heat inertia in the system.
-As a ballpark for applications with power load differences of Max Load = 10-100 x Min Load , acceptable response times are:
+For instance, a car needs a short response time for sudden power changes such as single-digit seconds, i.e. ~1 s, while heating applications for instance easily can handle response times ~10 000 s due to heat inertia in the system.
+As a ballpark for applications with power load differences of Max Load = 10-100 x Min Load, acceptable response times are:

 - Heat, CHP, Power; ~10 000 s

 - Ships; ~100-1000 s

 Power Elasticity can of course also be improved through the various hybrid solutions with an external power accumulator such as a battery for a car or a water tank for heating etc.